Johannes Bugenhagen: Reformatory work

 After he had outlined his reform ideas in a letter to the Hamburg community, Bugenhagen was the most important figure in the Protestant Reformation in Northern Germany and Scandinavia.
 He took an active lead in creating new church orders (Kirchenordnungen) for Hildesheim (1544), Hamburg (1528/29), Lübeck (1530–1532), the Duchy of Pomerania (1534/5), East Frisia (1534/5), Schleswig-Holstein (1542), Braunschweig (1528), Brunswick-Wolfenbüttel (1543), and Denmark-Norway (1537), where he also crowned Christian III.

 This earned him later the epithet "Second Apostle of the North".
 Not only did he create the new rules, he also established them and persuaded people to follow them.
 Bugenhagen produced rules and regulations for religious service, for schooling, and for social issues of the church.
 In 1539, he became superintendent of the Lutheran Church in Saxony.

 Also in 1539, Bugenhagen reformed the Pomeranian University of Greifswald, which he "re-founded" as a Protestant university, modelled after the university of Wittenberg.

+Bugenhagen sought to inform the public that indulgences, not only done without God's word but against it.